wmiller848/GoGP/README.md

 GoGP will evolve a program that given the input `1.0 3.1 5.2 1.0`
 will output a value as close as possible to `1000`.

-Invoking the program is easy `MyProgram.coffee < some.dat`, you
-could then pipe that output into your tooling.
+Invoking the program is easy `coffee MyProgram.coffee < some.dat`, you could then pipe that output into your tooling.

-This will output the contents of a [CoffeScript](https://github.com/jashkenas/coffeescript) program that evolved to match the input and desired output.

 ## About ##